 Free Resources that Will Organize Your December

 The weeks between Thanksgiving and Christmas can be some of the busiest of the year.
 From schedule changes and parties to end of year progress and report cards - it's easy to find yourself swamped and overwhelmed.
-Today my blogging friends at Focused on Fifth and I are bringing you Seasonal Organizational Tips to get you through the busiest time of the year.
+Today my friends at Focused on Fifth and I are bringing you tips on how to organize it all during the busiest time of the year.

 I've also found it helpful to keep a separate printed copy posted near my desk in the classroom so that it's always available for both me and any co-teachers I'm working with that year.